 In March 2020, the EPA published a final rule to rescind the 2016 extension of maintenance and repair standards to HFCs.
 The rescission failed to grapple with the 2016 rule's cost benefit analysis or the agency's previous conclusion that extending the regulations to HFCs would increase compliance for appliances containing older, ozone depleting substances.
 In May 2020, the OAG joined a multistate coalition in challenging the rescission in the D.C.
 Circuit.
-Opening briefs were filed in October 2020.
+Opening briefs were filed in 2020.
+The case is being held in abeyance while the Biden Administration revisits the challenged rule.